-- 41. If guest networks are offered (such as, networks that provide internet access for patrons, hotel guests, or vendors), adequate logical segregation is provided of the guest network from the network used to serve access to gaming related applications and devices.
-Traffic on guest networks is non-routable to the network serving gaming related applications and devices. - 42.
-Production networks serving gaming systems are secured from outside traffic (e.g., firewall and routers) such that systems are configured to detect and report security related events.
-The employee responsible for the documentation indicating the procedures for detecting and reporting security related events (available upon request by authorized internal and external auditors and by OLC personnel) is delineated in the Standard Operating Procedures (SOPs). - Note: A suggested method in complying with this standard is to configure the system to log unauthorized logins, failed login attempts, and other security related events; and block all unused ports and any inbound connections originating from outside the network.
+- 46. If guest networks are offered (such as, networks that provide internet access for patrons, hotel guests, or vendors), adequate logical segregation is provided of the guest network from the network used to serve access to gaming related applications and devices.
+Traffic on guest networks is non-routable to the network serving gaming related applications and devices. - 47.
+Production networks serving gaming systems are secured from outside traffic (e.g., firewall or routers) such that systems are configured to detect and report security related events.
+The employee responsible for the documentation indicating the procedures for detecting and reporting security related events must be delineated within the SOPs.
+The noted documentation must be made available upon request by authorized internal and external auditors and by OLC personnel.

+A suggested method in complying with this standard is to configure the system to log unauthorized Note: logins, failed login attempts, and other security related events; and block all unused ports and any inbound connections originating from outside the network.